CyberFlameGO/svnpython/Doc/library/os.rst

    Return an open file object connected to the file descriptor *fd*.
 The *mode* and *bufsize* arguments have the same meaning as the corresponding arguments to the built-in :func:`open` function.
-Availability: Unix, Windows.
+Availability: Macintosh, Unix, Windows.

    .. versionchanged:: 2.3
       When specified, the *mode* argument must now start with one of the letters